First-Commit-dev/codebase_ccm/README.md

 MIT

+---

 For more information, see the example usage in `example.py` or run the analyzer with `--help` for command-line options.

+For detailed graph_converter usage, see the docstrings and examples in `graph_converter.py`.